 Fees for Vehicles and Campgrounds

 Parking a vehicle at trailhead in a National Forest will typically require a Northwest Forest Pass.
-Washington State Forests and Parks require a Discover Pass to park at trailheads and recreation sites.
+Washington State Forests and Washington State Parks require a Discover Pass to park at trailheads and recreation sites.
 The Check Out Washington program provides fee-free access to state lands by making the Discover Pass free to check out from participating libraries.

 Developed campgrounds in Washington State Parks and on our National Forests typically charge a fee for overnight camping.